arvind-india/tambola-game/Readme.md

 TAMBOLA GAME
 ============

-Tambola is a social game pretty famous across India. http://en.wikipedia.org/wiki/Bingo_(Commonwealth)
+Tambola is a social game played in several Commonwealth countries and is quite famous in India.

+http://en.wikipedia.org/wiki/Bingo_(Commonwealth)

 This is the code for the core game engine.
 Runs from the command line.
 You may use it for your application.